Numeric Network Addresses

 - Converting an EUI-48 to an EUI-64

-An EUI-48 address may be converted to an EUI-64 (which, the name may sufficiently imply, in fact is 64 bits) by either inserting 0xFFFE after the OUI-24 and before the other bits (as shown by Wayback Machine @ Archive.org archive of IEEE's EUI64 tutorial).
-In practice, another option may be to treat the address as an MAC-48, and performing a similar process to convert the MAC-48 into an EUI-64 (by inserting 0xFFFF after the OUI-24).
+Then, the document goes on to describe how that was done in a standard fashion.
+Using the older standardized approach, an EUI-48 address could be converted to an EUI-64 (which, in fact, as the name may sufficiently imply, is 64 bits) by either inserting 0xFFFE after the OUI-24 and before the other bits (as shown by Wayback Machine @ Archive.org archive of IEEE's EUI64 tutorial).

 Following is some older text, although the referenced material at IEEE seems to have changed since this text was written: